apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Determines whether parameter updates should be synchronized with the config manager.
+<p>Determines whether parameter updates should be synchronized with the &ldquo;config-manager&rdquo;.
 Specifies the controller&rsquo;s reload strategy:</p>
 <ul>
 <li>If set to &lsquo;True&rsquo;, the controller executes the reload action in synchronous mode,